engage-so/engage-so.github.io/_docs/integrations/stripe.md

 - **Charge successful** (`charge.succeeded`)
 This is triggered when a one time charge is successful.
 Stripe triggers this for successful subscription payments too but we ignore this if it’s for a subscription.
 Use this for successful one-time charge payments.
 - **New customer subscription** (`customer.subscription.created`)
 This is triggered when a customer subscribes to a new subscription.
-You can use this to send “Thank you” notifications for example
+You can use this to automate “Thank you” notifications for example
 - **Subscription deleted** (`customer.subscription.deleted`)
 This is triggered when a customer’s subscription is canceled.
 - **Trial will end** (`customer.subscription.created`)
 This is triggered when a customer’s trial period for a subscription will end.
 You can use this to send reminders for cancelation.
 It is a good practice to remind customers that their trial will expire and they will be billed.
+- **Card will expire** (`customer.source.expiring`)
+This is triggered when a customer card will expire at the end of month.
+We only support this for card expiry and not other customer payment methods.
+Use this to send reminders to customers to update their billing details.

 ## Data we collect
 We collect different data for the supported events so you can use them to create customer segments and use them as [personalisation tags](/docs/guides/tags) within your automation messages.